Prepare for your MBA interviews with mock sessions and personalized communications training. Learn More.

 Northwestern’s Kellogg School of Management invites all MBA applicants to interview–candidates must schedule their own interview, within six weeks of the application deadline.

-Kellogg alumni do the vast majority of off-campus interviews—including virtual interviews in 2022-2023 as a result of the coronavirus.
+Kellogg alumni do the vast majority of off-campus interviews—including virtual interviews in the most recent cycle.
 When possible, Kellogg admissions staffers and current students do most of the on-campus interviews.
 Jump ahead to read more about Kellogg’s interviewers.

 Interviews typically last 30-45 minutes.
 But jump ahead to read about possible exceptions.

 Under normal circumstances, all applicants are asked to indicate their preference for an interview at Northwestern University on-campus, or an interview off-campus.
-For the 2022-2023 application cycle, all interviews are being conducted virtually.
-Jump ahead to find out more about the 2022-2023 interview location.
+For the most recent application cycle, all interviews are being conducted virtually.
+Jump ahead to find out more about Kellogg interview locations.

 Kellogg’s approach is blind.
 Interviewers are typically given your resume immediately before the interview.
 The interviewer will not have seen your full application.
 Jump ahead to read more on the format.